 Funding Recommendations for 2009-10.
-Exhibit "A" attached hereto, shall include the Funding Recommendations for the CDBG Program, the Funding Recommendations for the HOME Program, the Funding Recommendations for the ADDI Program, the Funding Recommendations for the ESG Program, (collectively referred to as the "One-Year Action Plan").
+Exhibit "A" attached hereto, shall include the Funding Recommendations for the CDBG Program, the Funding Recommendations for the HOME Program, the Funding Recommendations for the ADDI Program, the Funding Recommendations for the HOPWA Program, and the Funding Recommendations for the ESG Program, (collectively referred to as the "One-Year Action Plan").
 The One-Year Action Plan was presented to the City Council on March 3, 2009 when the Mayor made his funding recommendations and adopted by the City Council on , 2009.